 Welcome letter from Dr. Danielle Endres, Director

-Welcome to the University of Utah’s Environmental Humanities Graduate Program!
+Welcome to the University of Utah’s Environmental Humanities Program!
 Our interdisciplinary master’s program, housed in the College of Humanities, offers an innovative, research intensive, and community engaged education that prepares students to become future leaders in environmental thought and action.
+Our Program, founded in 2005, seeks to offer a unique educational experience for students based on these intersecting tenets:

 - seeking just solutions to complex environmental and social problems